Microsoft 365 Business Basic 2026 UK Price (July £/user)

 - Compliance-heavy roles (legal, finance, regulated functions): E5 for advanced compliance and eDiscovery

-This role-based approach often reduces overall spend by 15-25% compared to a one-size-fits-all licensing strategy.
+This role-based approach often reduces overall spend by a noticeable amount compared to a one-size-fits-all licensing strategy.

 Evaluate Annual vs Monthly Billing